ErikHgm/SportMemoryGame/README.md

     -   #### Frequent User Goals
         As frequent user I expect to be able to complete the game at the best possible time
+        As frequent user I expect the game to run smoothly and funcion as intended.

 -   ### Design